 But there are subtle elements too, which make it last as long as it has like empathy, understanding and forgiveness somewhere in the mix.
 Knowing all about you, warts and all, and not judging you long before you became famous, are highly likely too.
-So how can a humble email program hope, let alone deserve, to be held in such high esteem?
+So how then, can a humble email program hope, let alone deserve, to be held in such high esteem?

 So to start, let’s take a look at a typical scenario for the operational needs for your personalised communication with each individual consumer you have?
 Tactically there will, or should be, a variety of objectives and purposes geared to one goal, to maximize sales.
 There are superb individual email programs out there available for your convenience, developed for a variety of purposes, acknowledgement of registration for newsletters, promotional incentive emails, seasonal incentive, brand-led, company-led, sponsored etc.

 So how can one email software purport to be able to capture both your attention and heart sufficiently to achieve BFF status?
 Well, while you’re out fighting your daily battles, it is covering your back perpetually.
 Because it is totally automatic, in fact autonomous of human contact whatsoever, and by that, we mean at any time.

 You don’t need to chaperone it.
 It watches over each consumer, taking infinite details of not only their buying history but every impression made by each visitor to your website.
 It uses this stored data to perpetually refine the ranking of products (every SKU available for sale on your site) in order of having the greatest buying propensity for that individual consumer.
 It’s called predictive personalisation software.

 So far so good, it’s doing what your new besty would do, help you out.
 It takes the products personally selected for each consumer, populates a stylesheet and sends it to that individual.
 UTM tracking codes identify who got what products presented in front of them and when.
 It also offers open rates and CTR likewise.

 So what effect does it achieve?
 Let’s start with the biggest irritation to every ecommerce retailer, returns rate.
 The reported average rate is 20% across the entire retail ecommerce industry, which is enormous!
 It presents the products that the customer has already looked at and/or clicked on, but not bought yet.
 Now it mixes in what they do buy, in terms of brand loyalty, colour and material choice, together with what they spend and when.

-Why do some companies flog a dead horse, hoping to sell products to people who wouldn’t ever touch that item, simply because they happen to be in their database, is what some retailers still try and do.
+Why do some companies flog a dead horse?
+They hope to sell products to people who wouldn’t ever touch that item, simply because they happen to be in their database.
 The added benefit to this is that because you are always offering that person things they like, they come to appreciate receiving them and therefore, in turn, stay loyal to you.
 So the system captures wandering loyalty too, your customers don’t stray!